dotnet/runtime/docs/design/features/localization-options.md

   - Tooling to generate the format based on [translated assets](#translation-and-localized-assets)
   - Reader/parser for the custom format to retrieve the appropriate string

-If support for localization of native components in single-file scenarios is a priority, it would make sense to just use the custom solution (that could handle both reading from files and memory) for non-single-file scenarios as well.
+If support for localization of native components in single-file scenarios without separate resource files is a priority, it would make sense to just use the custom solution (that could handle both reading from files and memory) for non-single-file scenarios as well.

+Since localization would not be needed by all applications, localized resources could also be considered an add-on to single-file and not part of the single-file itself.
+To support localization, the developer would need to include separate localized resources alongside the single-file executable.
+In this case, the platform-specific solution would be used.
+Since Windows does provide a supported way to handle multiple embedded localized resources, the experience for localization could also be improved on Windows such that it does embed all resources into one library.

 ### Packaging and deployment